planetrobbie/www.yet.org/content/posts/2016-06-21-kubernetes.md

 Don't make the mistake of overselling it, let the traditionnal IT stuff run untouched, but create a bridge between the different worlds.
 For example Service Discovery can be leveraged by an application running on k8s to get connection information to an Oracle Database, that's totally fine.

 If you think you can benefit from it, make sure to share and explain the reasons and promote it within your organisation.
-Sponsorship is key not to see your initiative dying after a while, adaption by a broad set of people is key for its survival.
+Sponsorship is key not to see your initiative dying after a while, adoption by a broad set of people is key for its survival.

 The world of Kubernetes is moving fast, if you want to get regular updates, read the [KubeWeekly](https://kubeweekly.com/) newsletter.